 But hopefully it is good enough to be useful.

-If you get charged by the volume of the box you are sending, you can take a few measurements and know how much to pay.
+If we are charged by the volume of the box we send, we can take a few measurements and know how much to pay.

-It can also be useful when deciding which box to buy when you need to pack things.
+It can also be useful when deciding which box to buy when we need to pack things.

 So the model is useful!

-But maybe you need more accuracy, maybe you send hundreds of boxes every day, and the thickness of the cardboard worries you.
+But maybe we need more accuracy, we might need to send hundreds of boxes every day, and the thickness of the cardboard matters.
 So let's see if we can improve the model:

-The cardboard is "t" thick, and all measurements are outside the box ... how much space is inside?
+The cardboard is "t" thick and we measure from outside the box.
+How much space is inside?

 The inside measurements need to be reduced by the thickness of each side: